École Centrale de Lyon: Academics

-The centralien program is the main academic program offered by the École centrale de Lyon, as a Centrale Graduate School.
+The centralien program is the main academic program offered by the École Centrale de Lyon, as a Centrale Graduate School.
 It is quite different from typical university or college studies; and specific to the French system of grandes écoles.
-The engineering degree of École centrale de Lyon (ingénieur centralien or "centralien engineer") is a Master of Science degree.
+The engineering degree of the École Centrale de Lyon (ingénieur centralien or "centralien engineer") is a Master of Science degree.

 The defining characteristic of the curriculum is that it is multidisciplinary, with studies focusing on all math and physics derived engineering specialties: mechanics, physics, materials, fluid mechanics, electrical engineering, applied mathematics, civil engineering, aeronautics, computer science, telecommunications and micro-nano-biotechnology.

 Admission

 The large majority of the students are admitted after two to three years of classes préparatoires, known as "mathematics superior" and "mathematics special", which are an undergraduate courses with almost exclusive emphasis on math and physics.
-These undergraduate students must then take a nationwide competitive entrance examination (Concours Centrale-Supélec) to enter a Centrale Graduate School, including Ecole centrale de Lyon.
-Ecole centrale de Lyon recruits among the top 6% of the students in classes preparatoires, who represent themselves 7% of higher education students, which makes it a selective and prestigious institution.
+These undergraduate students must then take a nationwide competitive entrance examination (Concours Centrale-Supélec) to enter a Centrale Graduate School, including the École Centrale de Lyon. École Centrale de Lyon recruits among the top 6% of the students in classes preparatoires, who represent themselves 7% of higher education students, which makes it a selective and prestigious institution.

 A few seats are available each year to select students from French universities after completion of three or four years of post high-school education.

 A significant contingent of students also comes from leading international universities which belong to the TIME network.

 Curriculum

 Education at the ECL is multidisciplinary and typically lasts three to four years.
 During the first two years (tronc commun, or "core curriculum"), students take mandatory classes in science (mathematics, physics); in engineering (solid mechanics, heat transfer, digital image processing, computer programming) and in social sciences (economics, management, foreign languages).
 Students are then offered to sign up for different engineering specialties during their last year at the school.
-After completing these three years of education, they receive the degree of ingénieur de l'École centrale de Lyon, more commonly called ingénieur centralien.
+After completing these three years of education, they receive the degree of ingénieur de l'École Centrale de Lyon, more commonly called ingénieur centralien.

 National and international ties

-The École centrale de Lyon belongs to the French Centrale Graduate School, together with École centrale Paris, École centrale de Lille, École centrale de Nantes, École centrale de Marseille and École centrale de Pékin (Beijing, China).
+The École Centrale de Lyon belongs to the French Centrale Graduate School, together with École centrale Paris, École centrale de Lille, École centrale de Nantes, École centrale de Marseille and École centrale de Pékin (Beijing, China).